raspibolt/raspibolt/bonus/bitcoin/mempool.md

 ## Mempool in action

-Point your browser to the secure access point provided by the NGINX web proxy, for example [https://raspibolt.local:4081](https://raspibolt.local:4081){:target="_blank"} (or your nodes ip address, e.g. https://192.168.0.20:4081).
+Point your browser to the secure access point provided by the nginx web proxy, for example [https://raspibolt.local:4081](https://raspibolt.local:4081){:target="_blank"} (or your nodes ip address, e.g. https://192.168.0.20:4081).

 ---